browserstack/flashblock-detector/README.md

 # Flashblock Detector

 Flash Block Detector is a lightweight JQuery file which detects if Flash is disabled on a browser.
-The function provides 2 callback functions
+The function expects a callback function to execute.
+It calls function with an integer argument, where:

+0. all well
-1. Callback function to detect if Flash is not installed.
+1. flash is not installed
-2. Callback function to detect if Flash is disabled.
+2. some flashblocker plugin is enabled

 ### Usage

-Just include the `flashblock-detector.js` file in the title of your page and call the flashBlockDetect() function on document.ready().
+Just include the `flashblock-detector.js` file in the title of your page and call the flashBlockDetect() function on window.load().

 ### Flash blockers covered